rfong/rflog/_posts/2021-06-15-ultralight-web.md

 Fragment shaders are mind-bending, powerful, and unbelievably frustrating to debug.
 Their typical inputs are pixel location and time, which feels a bit like a closure.
 However, they're also very low-level, so the code is extremely imperative.
 Every time I practice using them, I feel like my brain is a dry, crusty old rubber band getting stretched painfully over a watermelon.
 But in a good way?

 [The Book of Shaders](https://thebookofshaders.com/) is the best interactive/explorable tutorial I've seen on conceptually understanding how fragment shaders work and how to think in their paradigm.

+I started out doing a lot of my weekly creative-coding experiments in [`p5`](https://p5js.org/), which has absolutely wonderful documentation and lots of features.
+However, I got frustrated pretty quickly with the extremely slow performance I was experiencing in development, so I redid [last week's](https://rfong.github.io/creative-coding/skymap/dist/p5.html) `p5` experiment as a GLSL fragment shader [here](https://rfong.github.io/creative-coding/skymap).

 ## snowpack